 I'm already in New Orleans.
 Can I come see you and talk to you in person?

-I SAW TOUR X ELSEWHERE FOR A LOWER PRICE.
+I SAW A SIMILAR TOUR ELSEWHERE FOR A LOWER PRICE.
 WHAT GIVES?

 We try our best to offer the best prices.
 But things move fast online.
 If you see a better price with a competitor, let us know.
-We'll match it.
+Very good chance we can match it.
 Why go with us?
 We are a small, locally owned and operated agency.
 We can give you better customer service and a personal touch.